Last updated June 2026

 Practical Information

-| Distance from Whanganui | Approximately 80km via SH3 |
+| Distance from Whanganui | Approximately 80 km via SH3 |

 | Drive time | About 1 hour |

-| De Molen Windmill | Small fee to climb ($2); flour and products for sale |
+| De Molen Windmill | Open daily 9am–4pm; small donation to climb (around $2–3); flour and products for sale |

-| Foxton Beach | Free; swimming beach, estuary access |
+| Foxton Beach | Free; swimming beach and estuary access |

 | Te Awahou Boardwalk | Free; approximately 20-minute walk |